caleb-venner/aquarium-device-manager/README.md

 Optional automation: set `AQUA_BLE_AUTO_DISCOVER=1` to perform a one-off scan at startup (only when there are no cached devices) and attempt to connect to supported devices automatically.

-Tip: `make dev` now enables this flag automatically to smooth first-run setup.
-Override it when needed:

 ```bash
 # Disable auto-discover when launching both servers
 make dev AQUA_BLE_AUTO_DISCOVER=0